ZakiAlzaki01/Thesis2024_cyclicloading/README.md

 Note:
 The raw laboratory data is not shared here due to it is not publicly available in this repository.
 This is due to Chalmers University’s policy regarding data sharing.

-If one wishes to access or inquire about the raw data files, they should contact the thesis supervisor for further information.
+If one wishes to access or inquire about the raw data files, they should contact the thesis examiner for further information.

 Jelke Dijkstra
 Professor/ Examiner